eclipse-sumo/sumo/docs/web/docs/SUMO-GUI.md

   ![Image:simulationParameters.png](images/SimulationParameters.png
   "Image:simulationParameters.png") button.

+  !!! note
+        Simulation Parameters include all values available via [verbose output](Simulation/Output.md#commandline_output_verbose) such as departed, running and arrived vehicles.
+It also includes network statistics such as number of edges and nodes.

 The following additional functions are available via right-click:

 - Tracking movements (vehicles and persons)

+  !!! note
+        Tracking can be disabled via double-click or via context menu.

 - Activate additional visualizations (persons and vehicles)
 - Select junction foe vehicles (vehicles).
 Requires coloring vehicles *by selection* to be visible